Unaweep Cliffs Saved For Climbing

 Hidden Valley Reopened!

-The privately owned Hidden Valley was a popular southeastern and mid-Atlantic climbing destination in the late 90s and early 2000s.
-However it was closed in 2004 due to vandalism and management concerns.
+Hidden Valley was a popular southeastern and mid-Atlantic climbing destination in the late 90s and early 2000s.
+Access to the area was privately owned and later closed to the public in 2004 due to vandalism and management concerns.
 The area remained closed despite efforts from local climbers and volunteers.
 In April of last year, landowners Jeanean Dillard and Suichi “Koma” Komaba approached the Access Fund with an interest in selling a portion of their property that would provide public access to the nearly one mile of cliffline that abuts their land.
 After kicking off discussions with the landowners, Access Fund reached out to nearby local climbing organizations to see if one of them would be willing to acquire and hold the property for long-term management and conservation.
 CCC was immediately interested.

 “Hidden Valley was a popular spot for North Carolina climbers, so we were very familiar with the area,” explains Brian Payst CCC President.
 “Our board quickly recognized the need for a local group to step up and conserve this historic climbing area.”
 CCC has a long history of climbing area acquisition and management, including the popular Laurel Knob and the West Side boulders of Rumbling Bald.
 CCC also leases access to Asheboro Boulders, and most recently, Sauratown cliff.
 Hidden Valley marks their third successful climbing area acquisition.